gururaghav2925/python-module-18-B/README.md

-# Title
-Kruskal's Algorithm for Minimum Spanning Tree (MST) using Python
+# Kruskal's Algorithm for Minimum Spanning Tree (MST) using Python

 # Aim
 To implement Kruskal's algorithm in Python for finding the Minimum Spanning Tree (MST) of a connected, undirected, and weighted graph.